Mission-to-Mars-July-2021/Team4/README.md

 ## Day 3 Retrospective

-We completed multiple stories (almost onto story 8) Comumnication was even better than yesterday, we are working as a team much more and listening to everyones ideas.
+We completed multiple stories (ready to test story 7 tomorrow morning) Comumnication was even better than yesterday, we are working as a team much more and listening to everyones ideas.

 ## Day 4 Retrospective